vincilbishop/AFNetworkActivityLumberjackLogger/README.md

 ## License

-AFNetworkActivityLogger is available under the MIT license.
+AFNetworkActivityLumberjackLogger is available under the MIT license as the orginal AFNetworkActivityLogger.
 See the LICENSE file for more info.